 - crispy wonton strips & sesame seeds, optional for topping

-- Edamame: You can usually find shelled edamame in the frozen vegetable section at the grocery store.
+- Edamame: You can typically find shelled edamame in the frozen vegetable section at the grocery store.
 I usually microwave it according to the package instructions and then cool it to room temperature in the fridge or freezer.

 Yum!
 This sounds amazing!
 Will try it this weekend as a side!
 Thanks for the yummy recipe!